Documentation Index

 Technology costs

-Capital costs (CAPEX)
+Generator Capital Costs (CAPEX)

 CAPEX refers to the upfront investment needed to build new energy infrastructure.
 These are one-time costs for purchasing and installing technologies.
 The costs applied here are overnight costs - they do not include the interest during construction.
 This could lead to an underestimation of capital costs, especially in cases with high upfront costs, construction times, and interest rates.